Survey bubble 01

 Get your current survey solution evaluated by our experts.

-What is a Dichotomous Question?
+What is a dichotomous question?

 Known for offering two possible answer options, a dichotomous question is a popular question type that is often used for screening purposes.
-By including answer choices like yes/no, true/false, agree/disagree, right/wrong. fair/unfair, these question types help to filter out and segment the target audience effectively.
-Intending to clearly understand the respondents’ experiences, qualities, as well as opinions about a particular subject, these question types play a pivotal role in uncovering their choices.
+Include answer choices like yes/no, true/false, agree/disagree, right/wrong. fair/unfair, these question types help to filter out and segment the target audience effectively.

 Survey question 14